-Sustainability is a driving force in today’s built environment.
-To guide and organize the efforts, there’s a robust collection of initiatives that include the LEED program, the International Green Code Council and the Cement Sustainability Initiative, to name a few.
+Sustainability in concrete is a driving force in today’s built environment.
+To guide and organize the efforts, a robust collection of initiatives include the LEED program, the International Green Code Council and the Cement Sustainability Initiative, to name a few.

-Their goal is to improve ecological stewardship practices, minimize climate impact by managing CO2 emissions, reduce airborne pollutants generated by construction to improve health and safety, and achieve carbon-neutral designs.
+Their goal is to improve ecological stewardship practices and minimize climate impact by managing CO2 emissions.
+They also aim to reduce airborne pollutants generated by construction to improve health and safety, and achieve carbon-neutral designs.
 All with a shared commitment to building a safer, more sustainable built environment.

-To achieve these objectives, designs must use materials that improve durability, reduce material use and waste, maximize service life, and minimize in-service repair and maintenance costs.
-Evaluating materials must shift from line item costs to a more holistic, integrated approach that focuses on project impact, improved efficiencies and overall value that can be achieved in design, construction and in-service.
+To achieve these objectives, designs must use materials that improve durability, and reduce material use and waste.
+Designs should also maximize service life, and minimize in-service repair and maintenance costs.
+Evaluating materials must shift from line-item costs to a more holistic, integrated approach.
+It should focus on project impact, improved efficiencies and overall value achieved in design, construction and in-service.

-Type K shrinkage-compensating cement addresses many of the sustainability objectives.
-It has a proven track record of performance in all types of concrete construction including industrial slabs-on-grade, post-tension designs, bridge decks and pavements.
+Type K shrinkage-compensating cement addresses many sustainability objectives.
+It has a proven track record of performance in all types of concrete construction.
+This includes industrial slabs-on-grade, post-tension designs, bridge decks and pavements.

 Cradle to grave

 From cradle to grave, Type K shrinkage-compensating cement makes a difference.
-Fewer natural resources are used to make it compared to traditional portland cement.
+Manufacturers use fewer natural resources to make it compared to traditional portland cement.
 Lower CO2 emissions are generated, and less energy is consumed during the manufacturing process.

-During construction, health and safety can be improved by reducing airborne pollutants.
-Type K cement concrete offers unmatched opportunity to extend construction joints up to 150 feet and more without the need for saw cuts in slabs and walls.
-This effectively eliminates respiratory silica dust during construction while it also reduces joint treatment materials and labor associated with joint installation.
+During construction, it improves health and safety by reducing airborne pollutants.
+Type K cement concrete offers an unmatched opportunity to extend construction joints up to 150+ feet.
+It does this without the need for saw cuts in slabs and walls.
+This effectively eliminates respiratory silica dust during construction.
+It also reduces joint treatment materials and labor associated with joint installation.

 By improving dimensional stability and durability, repairing and replacing concrete during construction can be prevented.
-Also, safety concerns related to slab curling, spalling and cracked panel edges can be eliminated.
+You can also eliminate safety concerns related to slab curling, spalling and cracked panel edges.

-The advanced hydration mechanism of this calcium sulfoaluminate (CSA) cement-based chemistry is what drives Type K cement’s improved durability.
+The advanced hydration mechanism of this calcium sulfoaluminate (CSA) cement-based chemistry drives Type K cement’s improved durability.
 It consumes mix water more efficiently to create a denser, less permeable concrete that overcomes drying shrinkage and provides long-term dimensional stability.
 The designed expansion in a Type K concrete mix effectively compensates for anticipated volume change.
-By eliminating bleed water, abrasion resistance is improved up to 60% without using a densifier or surface hardener.
+By eliminating bleed water, abrasion resistance can improve up to 60% without using a densifier or surface hardener.